-The Community health pride - lesbian, gay, bisexual, trans and gender diverse, intersex and queer and/or questioning (LGBTIQ+) resources support community health services in inclusive service planning and practices.
+The Community health pride - lesbian, gay, bisexual, trans and gender diverse, intersex and queer (LGBTIQ+) resources support community health services in inclusive service planning and practices.

 The resource suite is structured so that it can be used by all community health services, whether they are starting to develop inclusive practice approaches or seeking to review and strengthen their models.